 - Google’s AI Assistant Fund Invests in GradeSlam to Make Online Tutoring More Equitable

 - Paper, formerly GradeSlam, Raises $7.5 Million to Grow Beyond Online Tutoring

 - Birchmere Ventures

 Want to hear more episodes with teachers turned entrepreneurs?

 - Subscribe to The EdTech Startup Show in your favorite podcast player

 - Write an honest review of the show.

 - Share it with an educator, parents, or entrepreneur in your life.

 - Send your feedback to Gerard Dawson on Twitter or LinkedIn

-Join The Business of Learning Letter, and get the only daily email newsletter, written by a teacher, on the business of education:
+Join The Business of Learning Letter, and get the only email newsletter, written by a teacher, on the business of education: